ClusterHQ/flocker/docs/install/install-client.rst

 Ubuntu 15.04
 ============

+.. note:: These instructions require that you have ``sudo`` access.

 On Ubuntu 15.04, the Flocker CLI can be installed from the ClusterHQ repository:

 .. task:: cli_pkg_install ubuntu-15.04